-Since ages, silver jewelry is not far behind in popularity.
+For ages, silver jewelry is not been far behind in popularity.
 Apart from cities, it finds solace in the rural areas and tribal areas of the country as well.
-In fact, silver made jewelry forms an integral part of the adoration and dress of tribal people.
+In fact, silver-made jewelry forms an integral part of the adoration and dress of tribal people.

 Jewelry studded with different gems is quite popular among Indians.
-For reasons ranging from spiritual to aesthetic to health, gemstone jewelry has become the part of the life of Indian women and men both.
+For reasons ranging from spiritual to aesthetic to health, gemstone jewelry has become a part of the life of Indian women and men.
 These stone jewelry are worn according to the individual’s astrological chart and the ruling of the planet.

-Navaratna i.e. the combination of nine gems together, to form a necklace forms an important part in the life and fashion of Indian women.
+Navaratna i.e. the combination of nine gems together, to form a necklace forms an important part of the life and fashion of Indian women.
 These stones are believed to have extraordinary healing power.

 Indian jewelry art is at times divided into three kinds – temple jewelry, spiritual jewelry, and bridal jewelry.
 Temple jewelry of India initially used to be described as the jewelry used to adorn the idols of Gods and Goddesses.